Top 10 Tips for Traveling Spain – Don’t Forget the TP!!

 If you’ve ever traveled around Spain for any length of time, you’ve most likely found yourself without toilet paper at key moments.
 That’s right, the Spanish do not believe in restocking toilet paper.
-I have no idea if they go out TP-ing historic statues at night, or if they’re stockpiling for the next uprising, but whatever the reason, don’t expect to find it in bars, petrol stations, nightclubs, restaurants, etc. This is just one of many truths I’ve learned to accept in my time here.
-And allow me to be clear, many of these rules do NOT apply to Portugal – a country that I consider “well stocked”.
+I have no idea if they go out TP-ing historic statues at night, or if they’re stockpiling for the next uprising, but whatever the reason, don’t expect to find it in bars, music venues, nightclubs, restaurants, etc. This is just one of many truths I’ve learned to accept during my time here.

-Suggestion: Bring small packet of tissues and a key chain flashlight
+Suggestion: Bring small packet of tissues and have your cell phone on flashlight mode!

 Suggestion: Wear a helmet and go full throttle!